MichaIng/DietPi-Docs/docs/software/gaming.md

     This will emulate the Amiga as fast as possible, ensuring you get the maximum FPS for your SBC hardware.

-    - On the left hand side, select CPU and FPU.
+    - On the left hand side, select **CPU and FPU**.
     - Under CPU Speed, select the fastest option.
-    - If you find this change slows down the emulation, try using the fixed value of 25 MHz
+    - If you find this change slows down the emulation, try using the fixed value of **25 MHz**.

 === "Optional: Save configuration (recommended)"